felipeoriani/nodejs-typescript-express-rest-api/README.md

 The REST API / GraphQL API is protected by user authentication using a `bearer` token (JWT).
 Before consuming it, you must first authenticate using the `POST /api/v1/auth` endpoint passing the user credentials and a token will be generated.
 Use it on the `authorization` http request header attribute.
 Use POSTMAN collection available on the docs folder.

-⚠️ **Important**: There is 2 types of user.
+⚠️ **Important**: In this project, there are two types of user.
 A `super` user that can handle all the tasks and a `non-super` user which can only handle its own tasks.
-You may get some `401` or `403` errors if you try to acccess wrong IDs.
+You may get some `401` or `403` errors if a `non-super` user tried to acccess not allowed tasks.

 Here is a structure of a `User`: